ezahpizza/runeGard/backend/README.md

 ### Testimonials
 - `POST /` — Create a new testimonial
-- `GET /users/{user_id}` — Get testimonials for a specific user
+- `GET /` — Get all testimonials with pagination
-- `GET /check-exists` — Check if current user has already left a testimonial for target user
 - `GET /{testimonial_id}` — Get a specific testimonial by ID
 - `PUT /{testimonial_id}` — Update a testimonial (only by author)
 - `DELETE /{testimonial_id}` — Delete a testimonial (only by author)